splunk-soar-connectors/microsoftazuresql/README.md

 This app uses the pymssql module, which is licensed under the Free Software Foundation (FSF).

-### Configuration Variables
+### Configuration variables
-The below configuration variables are required for this Connector to operate.
-These variables are specified when configuring a Azure SQL asset in SOAR.
+This table lists the configuration variables required to operate Microsoft Azure SQL.
+These variables are specified when configuring a Azure SQL asset in Splunk SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------